-With COVID-19 subvariants and nursing shortages on the rise, hospitals and healthcare providers must look at ways to continue providing high-quality care for their patients.
+With nursing shortages on the rise, hospitals and healthcare providers must look at ways to continue providing high-quality care for their patients.

-In this article, we’ll briefly examine the effects of rising COVID-19 subvariants and nursing shortages on our current healthcare system and how healthcare providers can use telehealth and remote patient monitoring (RPM) to alleviate the issue.
+In this article, we’ll briefly examine the effects of nursing shortages on our current healthcare system and how healthcare providers can use telehealth and remote patient monitoring (RPM) to alleviate these issues.

-COVID-19 Subvariants and the Nursing Shortage: Impact on Healthcare
+COVID-19 and the Nursing Shortage: the Lasting Impact on Healthcare

-In the U.S., hospitalizations due to COVID-19 have doubled since May 2022, driven by contagious omicron subvariants of the virus, BA.4 and BA.5.
-Both variants of the virus are more transmissible, and immunity gained from previous vaccinations or infection may not protect against them.
+In the U.S., hospitalizations due to COVID-19 doubled between May 2022 and July 2022, driven by contagious omicron subvariants of the virus, BA.4 and BA.5.
+Both variants of the virus were more transmissible, and immunity gained from previous vaccinations or infection did not protect well against them.

-With increased admissions to the emergency department, higher mortality rates, and more stress placed on existing nurses, adding COVID-19 hospitalizations to that equation has led to an overwhelmed healthcare system and burnt-out staff, which could affect quality of care and exacerbate the nursing shortage for years to come.
+With increased admissions to the emergency department, higher mortality rates, and more stress placed on nurses, the recurrent surges of COVID-19 hospitalizations led to an overwhelmed healthcare system and burnt-out staff, which could affect quality of care and exacerbate the nursing shortage for years to come.

 What is the optimal nurse-to-patient ratio?